RoboJackets/software-training-old/projects/week_8/Instructions.md

 Next, we need to define the step cost and heuristic functions the A* planner will use.
 The step cost is the cost we assign to the robot moving from one graph node to the next.
 The heuristic is an estimate of the remaining cost from any node to the goal.

 When using A*, we need to pick our step cost and heuristic functions such that they are ["admissable"](https://en.wikipedia.org/wiki/A*_search_algorithm#Admissibility).
 One easy set of admissable cost and heuristic for 2D path planning is the euclidean distance between points.
+This is always less than or equal to the true path traversal cost.

 Find the student code block in `GetStepCost()`.
 Implement this function such that it returns the distance between `next` and `point`.
 (This should use the same subtract and `norm()` approach we used in `IsGoal()`.)